manoel-linux/deb2xbps-shlibs-voidpackages/README.md

 # DEB2XBPS
 - deb2xbps-version: june 2023

-- Starting from version 0.4.6, superuser privileges or sudo are required to use deb2xbps.
+- Starting from version 0.4.6, superuser privileges or sudo are required to use deb2xbps

 - build-latest: 0.4.6

-- The support for 32-bit .deb packages has been discontinued.
+- The support for 32-bit .deb packages has been discontinued
-- If you try to install the 32-bit .deb package, it will not install.
+- If you try to install the 32-bit .deb package, it will not install
-- The support for 32-bit in deb2xbps has also been discontinued.
+- The support for 32-bit in deb2xbps has also been discontinued

 - It is recommended to create a separate directory for installing .deb packages using DEB2XBPS.
-If you do not create a dedicated directory, deb2xbps may - ---- create files and folders in your current working directory, which can make it difficult to manage and remove them later on.
+If you do not create a dedicated directory, deb2xbps may - ---- create files and folders in your current working directory, which can make it difficult to manage and remove them later on

 - When using DEB2XBPS, it may create a "shlibs" directory that contains the necessary libraries (shlibs) required for installing the .deb packages.
-If you ---- accidentally create this directory, you can delete it without causing any harm to your system or the functionality of DEB2XBPS.
+If you ---- accidentally create this directory, you can delete it without causing any harm to your system or the functionality of DEB2XBPS

 - DEB2XBPS is an open-source project, and we are happy to share it with the community.
 You have complete freedom to do whatever you want with DEB2XBPS, in accordance with the terms of the MIT license.
-You can modify, distribute, use it in your own projects, or even create a fork of DEB2XBPS to add additional features.
+You can modify, distribute, use it in your own projects, or even create a fork of DEB2XBPS to add additional features

 # Based on XDEB